annahowell/PyTimesheet/README.md

-# timesheet
+# Timesheet
-Timesheet app using Django, DayPilot Pro (Trial) and Datatables Edit Add topics
+Timesheet webapp using Django, DayPilot Pro (Trial) and Datatables.
+Implemente chiefly as a learning exercise.